crigroup/osrobotics/control/introduction.md

 the environment.

-Consider for instance the task of sliding a pin on the surface of a woodblock prior to its insertion (Fig. 1).
+Consider for instance the task of sliding a pin on the surface of a woodblock prior to its insertion.

 ![Sliding a pin on the surface of a woodblock.](../assets/control/pin_insertion.png)